LukeAnglin/WebApp/categories/Happiness/The-Happiness-Advantage.md

 > I wanted to be productive because that’s what makes me happy, so I tried to maximize the time I spent working.
 But, as I later realized, I had too narrowly defined what ‘being productive’ was.
 I started to feel guilty when I did anything that wasn’t work.
 Nothing else, not exercise or time with my wife or relaxation, was productive.
 So I never had time to recharge my batteries, which meant that, ironically, the more I worked, the more my productivity plummeted.

-Recognize that <span class="keyword1">anything that makes you happy is productive!</span>
+Recognize that <span class="red">anything that makes you happy is productive!</span>

 ## The Possibility Lever